nikouu/mGBA-http/README.md

 	- You may want to implement a rate limiter in your code.
 For instance, only send a request every x milliseconds and ignore input between.

 ## Why?
 This project came about because I didn't know lua and wanted to use C# control emulated Pokémon games in a cross platform way.
-I was there for and loved Twitch Plays Pokémon.
-Most GitHub projects for "X plays" style emulator controllers use the Windows SendKey API (or similar abstraction) regardless of language.
+I was there for and loved Twitch Plays Pokémon and looking around, most GitHub projects for "X plays" style emulator controllers use the Windows SendKey API (or similar abstraction) regardless of language.

 When investigating how [Ironmon-Tracker](https://github.com/besteon/Ironmon-Tracker) worked after seeing it on [Arex's stream](https://www.twitch.tv/arex), I noticed [mGBA has a scripting API](https://mgba.io/docs/scripting.html) and more specifically a [socket API](https://mgba.io/docs/scripting.html#lua-root-socket) which I could interact with via C# and it went from there<sup>[[1]](https://github.com/nikouu/mGBA-lua-HelloWorld)</sup><sup>[[2]](https://github.com/nikouu/mGBA-lua-Socket)</sup>.